How Much Space Should I Leave Open Around My Furnace?

 • Used filters

 If you have a cat, situate your litter box elsewhere.
-Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors around your home.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors all over your home.

-You should also frequently vacuum near your furnace to block dust from building up.
+You should also routinely clean by your furnace to prevent dust from developing.

 Related: Is it Time for Furnace Service or Replacement?